 In 2022, the Fed has already begun tightening monetary policy.
 Based on the historical comparisons, business leaders can expect deposit rates to increase over the next few years, but these increases will likely be slower and smaller than many expect.
 That’s because banks are currently flush with cash.

 In January 2020, total deposits at all U.S. commercial banks were $13,326 billion.
 By January 2022, this number had grown to $18,068 billion, a 36% increase.
 Because bank deposits have grown so significantly, many don’t need additional deposits.
 Therefore, they are unlikely to raise rates quickly to attract depositors.

-Get the Most Safety and the Most Return with AMMA™ by ADM
+Get Safety and Competitive Returns with AMMA™ by ADM

-Our company, ADM, has developed proprietary fintech that connects our nationwide network of banks that need deposits with businesses looking for the most competitive returns.
-With an American Money Market Account™ [AMMA™] by ADM, business leaders can access the most competitive returns available for their cash all with a single account and a consolidated monthly statement.
+Our company, ADM, has developed proprietary fintech that connects our nationwide network of banks and credit unions that need deposits with businesses looking for competitive returns.
+With an American Money Market Account™ [AMMA™] by ADM, business leaders can access nationally competitive returns for their cash all with a single account and a consolidated monthly statement.

-In addition to the most competitive rates available, our proprietary fintech ensures that all of a business’ cash is covered by the highest level of protection – FDIC insurance.
+In addition to competitive rates, our proprietary fintech ensures that all of a business’ cash can be covered by the highest level of protection – FDIC / NCUA insurance.
 And, best of all, businesses don’t have to sacrifice liquidity in order to achieve full protection and competitive rates, because with AMMA™, businesses have access to next-day liquidity.
 To learn more about ADM and AMMA™, contact us today.

 To stay abreast of interest rate changes, banking industry insights, and other valuable financial information, be sure to check out our Insights page and follow us on LinkedIn, Twitter, and Facebook.